 The original Hometown Heroes Banner Program first displayed in Harrisburg, PA in 2006 with 367 banners the first year and 512 banners the second.

-Beirut Monument, Saturday, October 21st at 10:00am in front of the War Memorial Building.
+Beirut Monument, Saturday, October 18, at 10:00, front of War Memorial

-Pearl Harbor Day, Thursday, December 7th at 10:00am inside the War Memorial Building.
+Pearl Harbor, Sunday, December 7, at 10:00, inside War Memorial

 The Danbury Council of Veterans consists of 6 veterans organizations.
 The Council is responsible for making arrangements for and conducting all Veterans Memorial ceremonies in Danbury.
 In addition, the Danbury Council of Veterans is responsible for organizing and carrying out the Memorial Day Parade.
 The Council meets on the 3rd Monday of every month (7:00 pm at the Patrick R. Waldron Veterans Hall in Rogers Park) to review and discuss details of upcoming ceremonial events.